specklesystems/speckle-docs/user/dynamo.md

 Check out our dedicated tutorial on [how to get started with Dynamo](https://speckle.systems/tutorials/getting-started-with-speckle-for-dyanmo/)!

 :::

+> ⚠️ The Dynamo connector is part of our legacy connector suite and must be installed via Speckle Manager (V2).
+It is not currently distributed via the Package Manager or available in the Next Gen Connectors list.

 Our Dynamo Connector takes the form of a node package, which is installed via the Speckle Manager.
 To install the Dynamo Connector and add your Speckle account, follow the instructions in our [Speckle Manager](/user/manager) section.